-Stop in to chat for awhile, show the kids the new calves and free range chickens.
-There are baby lambs in the spring now too!
+Stop in to chat for awhile, show the kids the new calves (in the spring they are in the paddock by the driveway) and free range chickens (visible from the road around the middle of June to the end of August).
+There are baby lambs in the spring now too – although they can be grazing anywhere on our 240 acre farm!
 They’ll talk for hours about what they’ve experienced here, without the video games.
-We can’t wait to meet you and show you how an organic family farm operates, using permanent managed pastures and organic materials to create a healthy environment.
+We can’t wait to meet you and talk to you how an organic family farm operates, using permanent managed pastures and organic materials to create a healthy environment.
 This is the way farming needs to be.

 Mother Earth News just posted a link to the republication of a Seralini Study exposing the hazards of roundup.
 This is very important information that needs to get out! http://sustainablepulse.us5.list-manage.com/track/click?u=96b2dcb7821c7b93f09376626&id=d4cdcdfe51&e=499d25bec0.